TravelJoy logo

 • Payment processors.

-• Our payment processing partners Stripe, Inc. (“Stripe”), Plaid and TokenEx collect your voluntarily-provided payment card information necessary to process your payment.
+• Our payment processing partners Stripe, Inc. ("Stripe"), Plaid Inc. ("Plaid"), and IXOPAY GmbH ("TokenEx") collect your voluntarily-provided payment card information necessary to process your payment.

-• Please see the terms of service and privacy policy of each of our payment processors respectively for information on its use and storage of your Personal Data.
+• Please see Stripe's, Plaid's, or TokenEx's terms of service and privacy policy for information on its use and storage of your Personal Data.

-• Businesses that you have a relationship with.
+• Businesses that you have a relationship with, such as any travel agency through which you access our Services.

 • Companies that we partner with to offer joint promotional offers or opportunities.